jarviscanada/jarvis_data_eng_JunaidSyed/README.md

 # Junaid Ali Syed .
 Jarvis Consulting

-I am a recent graduate from University of Toronto with a specialization in software engineering.
+I am a recent graduate from University of Toronto with a bachelor's degree in computer science.
 During my studies, I had the opportunity to work with different programming technologies including C, Python, Java, React, Javascript, and databases.
 I also have experience with multiple internships with software development as my most recent internship where I worked in a git flow agile scrum environment.
 Currently, I am a Software engineer at Jarvis where I have learned and upgraded my knowledge of technologies and skills.
 These include core java programming, testing, deployment, fundamental programming patterns/principles, and much more.
 My journey of becoming a software developer has been filled with continuous learning from as early as high school.
 I am an individual who is enthusiastic about learning, and amazing at problem-solving.
 I am passionate and self-driven where my future goals aspire me to join a company to utilize my knowledge in making creative solutions that are maintainable and impactful.

 ## Skills